 To prove that $\Delta=0$, we consider the WY-matrix $M_{WY}$ with $e:=\frac{|m|}{2}-1$, which is square by \Cref{remark:square case}.
-Then, our goal is to show that $\det M_{WY} \neq 0$ by examining the prime factorization of each multiple of minors in \Cref{formula:Muir}, for all possible partitions $\beta$ (also see \Cref{example:483212}).
+Then, our goal is to show that $\det M_{WY} \neq 0$ by examining the prime factorization of each multiple of minors in \Cref{formula:Muir}, for all possible column assignments $\beta$ (also see \Cref{example:45313:proof}).
 Let us introduce some notation for the proof.

 \begin{definition} For $N\in\NN$ and a prime number $p$, define $v_p(N):=\max\{n\in\ZZ_{\geq0} \mid \frac{N}{p^n}\in\ZZ\}$. \end{definition} \begin{example} $v_2(1)=v_2(13)=0$, $v_2(8)=v_2(24)=3$.
 For any prime number $p\in\NN$ and $N_1,N_2\in\ZZ$, we have $v_p(N_1N_2)=v_p(N_1)+v_p(N_2)$ and $v_p(N_1+N_2)\geq\min\{v_p(N_1),v_p(N_2)\}$. \end{example}